vlmartins/shoppinglist/README.md

 Requirements:
 - MongoDB
+- Docker

 If you want to run on your local machine FIRST you need an mongo DB server.

 For this example i suggest using Atlas - It is free for testing purposes.
 Don't forget to change firewall settings to include your IP address.

-1) Copy shopconfig-sample.py to shopconfig.py
+1) Rename  /fastapi/shopconfig-sample.py to /fastapi/shopconfig.py

 2) Setup MongoDB in the shopconfig.py file